 Graded death benefit whole life insurance is a type of specialty insurance usually offered to people who might have a hard time getting other types of life insurance.
 Individuals with severe schizophrenia or bipolar disorder, for example, should consider this option.

 The policy usually pays out limited death benefits during the first few years, and typically requires premiums that are somewhat higher than standard life insurance policies.

 With graded death benefit whole life insurance, there are two ways to go:

-Get Life Insurance With Schizophrenia or Bipolar Disorder
+Getting Life Insurance with Schizophrenia or Bipolar Disorder

-Whether you are suffering from schizophrenia or bipolar disorder, you do have an opportunity to purchase life insurance, even if it does seem like a complex process.
+If you have schizophrenia or bipolar disorder, you do have an opportunity to purchase life insurance, even if it seems like a complex process.
 Contact True Blue Life Insurance at 1-866-816-2100 to have a licensed Insurance Professional assist you with your insurance needs.
 We will ask you a series of questions and provide the legwork in detailing what options are available to you.